Uberspace/lab/source/guide_maildrop-autoresponder.rst

 	# Set the sender for the autoreply-email
 	FROM="email@stardust.uber.space"

-Configure the email-address shown as sender from your generated mails.
+Configure the email address shown as sender from your generated mails.

 .. note:: I recommend to create one filter file for each autoresponder to prevent the use of generic sender addresses, but it's not necessary though.